 The overall international business environment has become more and more complex.
 This trend is sustainable.
 The supply chain landscape is evolving and it is increasingly tough to maintain oversight, exert control, and ensure that customers get the best experience.

 In a PWC survey of 209 global companies, 95% agreed that discrepancies between supply chain entities have increased in the past three years; 94% felt that changes in the extended supply chain network configuration occur more frequently, and 74% agreed that the number of entities in the supply chain has increased.

 Effective customs management can elevate business to the next level while at the same time providing a competitive edge and ensuring supply continuity all along the supply chain.
 That’s why we initiate for our customers a dedicated Customs Control Tower solution.
 This allows for a single point of contact, centralizing and improving their international trade and customs activities.

 4. What are the main pillars of a customs control tower?

 Mainly the expertise of our 200 in-house customs experts, build up during long years in international industries, a cloud based platform dedicated to customs management and connected with supply chain mechanisms and advanced analytical tools.

 5. What are the main services we provide through a Customs Control Tower?

-Within our tower solution, we aim at synchronizing all customs operations (amongst others: order management, tracking, legal compliance checks, clearance performance) in synchronization with our network agencies which manage the flows & local customs operations on a daily .
+Within our customs control tower solution, we aim at synchronizing all customs operations (amongst others: order management, tracking, legal compliance checks, clearance performance) in synchronization with our network agencies which manage the flows & local customs operations on a daily basis.
 We also monitor the overall performance (daily and monthly) and centralize invoicing.
 The main objective is obviously compliance but also ensuring supply chain continuity and predictability to increase end-customer service quality and last but not least cost optimization.